Hyundai Santa Fe: Facelift

 On 3 June 2020, Hyundai revealed the facelifted Santa Fe for the 2021 model year.
 The facelifted Santa Fe was stated to be built on a newer N3 platform, allowing hybrid and plug-in hybrid models to be offered.
 With the new platform, Hyundai claimed an expanded use of high-tensile steels in its body structure, while undercovers for the subframe, engine compartment, and cabin floors results in an improvement of the coefficient of drag from 0.34 to 0.33.

 The updated Santa Fe features "T-shaped" LED lights that merge into a newer and wider "cascading grille".
 The rear has also been revised, with a long reflective strip running across the width of the car.
 Wider wheel arches have been engineered to accommodate the larger 20-inch wheels.

-The vehicle has a redesigned center stack with a shift-by-wire, push-button gear selector as well as a new drive mode selector.
+The vehicle has a redesigned centre stack with a shift-by-wire, push-button gear selector as well as a new drive mode selector.
 It also has a 10.25-inch touchscreen and the driver has a 12.3-inch digital gauge cluster.